The Print Shop: The New Print Shop and subsequent versions

 The New Print Shop came out in 1988 for Apple II and MS-DOS, and improved on the original.
 Print Shop Deluxe, for Mac, MS-DOS, and Windows, followed in 1993.
 Deluxe used a new all-graphical interface still found in Print Shop programs today and allowed for the creation of calendars.
 Print Shop Deluxe Companion added new modules and graphics, and the Ensemble version combined The Print Shop, the Companion, and several graphics libraries on one CD.

 Many new versions of The Print Shop followed, such as Ensemble II.
 Now over 20 years old, Print Shop still generates printed greeting cards, banners, and signs.
 It offers new types of printed output, including CD and DVD labels and inserts, iPod skins, and photo book pages.
 For small-business users, it also offers projects such as business cards, letterheads, and presentations.

 On January 15, 2010, a new version for the PC-supporting Windows 7 titled The Print Shop 2.0 was released, published by Encore, Inc. It is published in Standard, Deluxe, and Professional variants.

 To address Windows 7 support for pre-2.0 projects, an incremental release to the old line, The Print Shop Version 2.1 was released in July 2010.

 For macOS (formerly Mac OS X), the most recent version is 4.0, developed and published by Software MacKiev, and released in December 2017.
 An update to provide 64-bit compatibility (version 4.1) was released in December 2021.
+Currently version 4.1 is only available as an academic license through Learning Services.